 Check out my Q&A with The Nerd Daily here.

-Booklist calls The Light of Luna Park “fascinating,” and says that my “sympathetic characters and engaging multi-time-period story line result in a novel guaranteed to tug at heartstrings while illuminating a daring medical innovation that has saved millions of lives.”
+Booklist calls The Light of Luna Park “fascinating,” and says that its “sympathetic characters and engaging multi-time-period story line result in a novel guaranteed to tug at heartstrings while illuminating a daring medical innovation that has saved millions of lives.”

 Publishers Weekly calls The Light of Luna Park “impressive” and “emotionally powerful” and promises that “readers will be touched by this story of courage and love.”